Rehab Centers Hines, OR

 Community Counseling Solutions - 59.7 miles from Hines, OR

-Community Counseling Solutions is a residential rehab facility in John Day, OR that is located in the 97845 zip code.
+Community Counseling Solutions is an inpatient rehabilitation center in John Day, Oregon that is situated in the 97845 zip code.
 Community Counseling Solutions Accepts Medicare.
-It offers outpatient treatment and regular outpatient treatment.
+It includes outpatient services and regular outpatient treatment.

 Address: 528 East Main Street, Suite W, John Day, OR 97845 in Grant County